monojit18/CrossCloudWorkshop/README.md

 - **Configuring the GCP Cloud VPN Tunnel**: We'll detail the steps for setting up a Classic VPN on GCP, including creating the VPN gateway and peer gateway.

-- **Connecting the Two Environments**: This section will show you how to finalize the connection by specifying the public IP addresses and shared keys on both platforms.
+- **Connecting the Two Environments**: This section will show you how to finalise the connection by specifying the public IP addresses and shared keys on both platforms.